Victor98k/random-user-data/README.md

 My approach for the UI will be mobile-first.
 After I have successfully retrieved my data, I will start styling the UI for mobile first.
 Then I will move on to bigger screens.
 For this test, I will be using regular CSS and the UI library called Ant Design.

 I will use Ant Design in the UI for clean styling.
-And for error handelning and loading handeling.
+And for error handling and loading handling.

 ## Challanges